 For a larger part of its existence, the Azure network has leveraged on the proof of work (PoW) protocol where the competition to get cryptocurrency exists and motivate developers to secure the network at all times.

-Now that the POA algorithm has been rolled out, approved identities or validators will work on behalf of other developers on the network, and no competition is required in order to complete transactions.
+Now that the Proof of Authority algorithm has been rolled out, approved identities or validators will work on behalf of other developers on the network, and no competition is required in order to complete transactions.
 Incentives will still be given to the appointed validators on the network.

 To ensure the smooth functioning and security of the new algorithms, the company has introduced some features to back it up.
 These include an identity leasing system, Parity’s web-assembly support, Azure Monitor, and a Governance DApp.